 The impression he made on us was as if insight came to him as through a divine inspiration, so that we could not help feeling that any sober rational comment or analysis of it would be a profanation.
 Thus, there was a striking difference between Wittgenstein’s attitude to philosophical problems and that of Schlick and myself….Wittgenstein, on the other hand, tolerated no critical examination by others, once the insight had been gained by an act of inspiration.
 (David Auerbach, Carnap Meets Wittgenstein)

 After Wittgenstein, the second complication for logical positivism was the contribution of Karl Popper, who became famous as a critic of the positivists.
 His early work Logik der Forschung (1934) disputed the verifiability criterion, urging that this should be replaced by a criterion of falsifiability to compensate for excesses.
-This conflict has been much discussed; strong arguments have been lodged against Popper’s tendency to diminish the importance of induction.
+This conflict has been much discussed; strong arguments are lodged against Popper’s tendency to diminish the importance of induction.
 However, Popper was nevertheless concerned to separate scientific from pseudoscientific statements, without insisting that metaphysical statements are necessarily meaningless.

-Popper preferred the guideline that “scientific theories always remain hypotheses or conjectures” (ibid., 81).
-He furnished an illustration via the Einsteinian revolution in physics, which “had shown that not even the most successfully tested theory, such as Newton’s, should be regarded as more than a hypothesis, an approximation to the truth” (ibid.).
+Popper preferred the guideline that “scientific theories always remain hypotheses or conjectures” (ibid:81).
+He furnished an illustration via the Einsteinian revolution in physics, which “had shown that not even the most successfully tested theory, such as Newton’s, should be regarded as more than a hypothesis, an approximation to the truth” (ibid).

 In contrast, Carnap became noted for asserting that metaphysicists are like musicians with no musical ability.
 Metaphysics was here relegated to the status of an art, not a science, and one amounting to poetry.
-Of course, this viewpoint has been disputed by those with a tendency to metaphysical thought.

 At the opposite extreme are those who deny all relevance to logical positivism, a significant minority movement of scientific intellectuals, attempting to negotiate Kantian and Hegelian arguments (positivists did not reject all the Kantian repertory by any means).
 Logical positivism was the ideological counter to Fascism, losing out to “ordinary language,” afterwards surviving in the intellectual language of analytical philosophy.